Pranto-Sen/beegoApp/README.md

 4. **Create config file**
     - In the root directory, under the `conf` folder, create a file  named  `app.conf`.
 In this file, set your `catapi_key` as follows.
+    - Visit The Cat API website, register with your email, and check your inbox for the API key they send.

         ```bash
         appname = beegoApp